mongodb/specifications/source/unified-test-format/unified-test-format.rst

 .. _schemaVersion:

 - ``schemaVersion``: Required string.
 Version of this specification to which the test file complies.

+  Test files SHOULD be conservative when specifying a schema version.
+For example, if the latest schema version is 1.1 but the test file complies with schema version 1.0, the test file should specify 1.0.

   Test runners will use this to determine compatibility (i.e. whether and how the test file will be interpreted).
 The format of this string is defined in `Version String`_; however, test files SHOULD NOT need to refer to specific patch versions since patch-level changes SHOULD NOT alter the structure of the test format (as previously noted in `Schema Version`_).

 .. _runOnRequirements: